 - Employment contracts and examination certificates can also be submitted to support upbringing in Southern Schleswig.

-- The requirement for the applicant to have solely or partly gone to a Danish school can be documented through a leaving certificate from a school, e.g. a Danish primary school.
+- The requirement for the applicant to have solely or partly gone to a Danish school can be documented through a leaving certificate from a school, for instance a Danish primary school.

 - The requirement to have shown an affiliation to Denmark can be documented through proof of membership of one or more of the Danish minority associations in the form of statements from the associations, membership cards, etc.